NightElfik/Game-of-life-CUDA/README.md

 * Automatic benchmark with export to CSV.
 * Unit tests assuring corectness.
 * Code is well structured and commented.
+* OpenGL used as display engine
+  * OpenGL-CUDA interoperability for fast display (no GPU-CPU copy).
   * Cool post-process visual effects.

 Compiling and running